misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

     print(nums[i]+nums[i-1])
 {% endhighlight %}

+<iframe height="500px" width="100%" src="https://repl.it/@misingnoglic/EagerThunderousAxis?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-Remember, range() is a function that is lazy, but for each instance of the loop, it will give you the number in the sequence.
-You do not need to convert it into a list.
+Remember, since range() returns an iterator, you do not need to convert it back to a list.

-So in the end, if you wanted to make a list out of an old list, you could do something like this:
+If you need both the index and the item, you can use the `enumerate` function, which gives you both.
+Here's an example:

 {% highlight python %}
+def index_of_first_even(nums):
+  for index, num in enumerate(nums):
+    if num%2==0: return index
+  return -1  # Not found

+x = index_of_first_even([1, 3, 6, 4])  # returns 2
+{% endhighlight %}

+<iframe width="800" height="500" frameborder="0" src="http://pythontutor.com/iframe-embed.html#code=def%20index_of_first_even%28nums%29%3A%0A%20%20for%20index,%20num%20in%20enumerate%28nums%29%3A%0A%20%20%20%20if%20num%252%3D%3D0%3A%20return%20index%0A%20%20return%20-1%20%20%23%20Not%20found%0A%0Ax%20%3D%20index_of_first_even%28%5B1,%203,%206,%204%5D%29%20%20%23%20returns%202&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

+In the end, if you wanted to make a list out of an old list, you could do something like this:

+{% highlight python %}
-nums = [1, 2, 3, 4, 5]
+nums = [1, 3, 3, 4, 5]
 new_nums = []
 for x in nums:
   new_nums.append(x*10)